 This part of the AI Policy Guide discusses the paradigm shift in AI and the need for policymakers across federal agencies to have a deeper understanding of the technology.

-The breadth of fields of applications is worth noting.
-AI is being applied everywhere from the arts and linguistics to chemistry and pure mathematics.
+Note the range of fields.
+AI is being applied everywhere—from the arts and linguistics to chemistry and pure mathematics.
 It is flexible.
 The tools that make AI possible represent a new class of general-purpose technologies, innovations that “[have] the potential to affect the entire economic system.”
 Just as previous general-purpose technologies such as electricity transformed society, AI systems are changing many domains—from science to entertainment, from education to health, from national defense to the financial system—and could even radically transform them.

-Critics claim that these advances in AI are skin deep, mere “stochastic parrots” that randomly rearrange and regurgitate data.
-They may look effective, critics argue, but lack any true understanding, common sense, or ability to explain their decisions.
-The critics could very well be correct about artificial intelligence lacking intelligence, but the critics will err dramatically if they dismiss AI outright as unimportant.
+Some critics claim that these advances in AI are skin deep, mere “stochastic parrots” that randomly rearrange and regurgitate data.
+They may look effective, critics argue, but AI lacks any true understanding, common sense, or ability to explain their decisions.
+There is ample room for debating the nature of true intelligence, and critics will err dramatically if they dismiss AI outright as unimportant.
+The future of AI is unclear, but the increasing breadth and scale of AI applications demands attention from an increasing breadth of decision makers.

 The Tip of the AI Policy Iceberg